Copley Square Plaza

 We've added a Facebook page for the Copley Square Plaza Superfund Site as one more way for you to get information and give us feedback.
 We'll check in regularly and look forward to "talking" to you.
 If you have a Facebook account, click the "Like" button

 Two of the homes that received public water also received vapor intrusion mitigation systems along with five other Copley homes.
 Indoor systems (about the size of footballs) were placed in basements to extract air from the soil beneath them.
 Vapors are being vented outdoors.
-Although the air venting systems were installed for free, there will be a slight increase in monthly electric bills.
+Although the air venting systems were installed for free, there is a slight increase in monthly electric bills.

 - EPA Picks Cleanup Plan for Copley Square Plaza Superfund Site October 28, 2009